Tinkar Valley: Geography

 Tinkar is in the far-western region of Nepal, in the province of Sudurpashchim Province at the high end of the Great Himalayan range, elevation 3650 m.
 It is the principal village in the valley of the Tinkar River (Tinkar Khola), which is a tributary of the Mahakali River (or Kali River and Sarda River).
 Mahakali serves as the western boundary of Nepal with India, beyond which lies the Indian region of Kumaon (part of the Uttarakhand state).

-Along the Tinkar Valley, closer to the border, is another large village called Chhangru (or Changru).
-Tinkar (80 households) and Chhangru (100 households) are populated by Byansi people, who speak a West Himalayish language called Byangsi.
+Along the Tinkar Valley, closer to the border, is another large village called Chhangru (or Changru; elevation 9900 ft).

+Lieutenant Henry Strachey, who visited in 1846, described Chhangru as situated on an elevated terrace at the foot of the mountain Kelirong, within the angle of the Tinkar–Kali confluence, at an elevation of approximately 10500 ft.
+He noted that the village was on unsafe ground, gradually descending by landslip into the bed of the Tinkar river.
+Strachey argued that Changru and Tinkar should not have been left to the Gorkhas, as "the true frontier line was the range of snowy mountains on the East, Tinkar, Nampa, and Api, on the other side of which lies the district of Marma, the northernmost division of Doti, and the inhabitants of which, like those of Dung, next south, are Khasia and not Bhotia."

 The region across the border in Kumaon is also populated by Byansi people, with whom the Byansis of the Tinkar Valley have cultural and historical links.
 A third village called Ghaga, at the confluence of Tinkar and Nampa rivers, is populated by other classes of people.

 Upstream along one of the headwaters of the Tinkar Khola is the Tinkar Pass (or "Tinkar Lipu") at the top of the Great Himalayan range, which provides a historical trading route for the Byansis to the Tibetan town of Burang.
 This pass is however insignificant for the overall economy of Nepal because the far-western region is cut off from the rest of the country by "high impassable mountains and glaciers".
 Manzard et al. state that the Tinkar Byansis also used to use the Lipulekh Pass because the Tinkar Pass is quite difficult to traverse.

 While the general border runs along the Mahakali River, in the upper headwaters above the Kalapani village, it is the watershed of the streams that flow into the river.
 This was a decision made by the British Indian government in the 19th century.

 Two significant peaks, P. 6172 and Om Parvat (5590 m), lie on this watershed range, which are popular trekking destinations.
 Nepal has ongoing claims to the territory beyond the watershed, up to the main headwater stream, which is termed the Kalapani territory.